 Michigan Reverse Discrimination Lawyer

 Do you believe you are a victim of reverse discrimination?
-Christopher Trainor & Associates can help if you been been adversely, unlawfully, or unfairly affected.
-The term Reverse Discrimination or Affirmative Action refers to concrete steps, policies, or acts that are taken to promote access to education or employment aimed at historically socio-politically non-dominant groups; typically minorities or women.
-The motivation for Affirmative Action policies is to redress the effects of past discrimination and to encourage public institutions such as Universities, Hospitals and Government agencies to be more representative of the population.
+Law Offices of Christopher Trainor & Associates can help if you have been adversely, unlawfully or unfairly affected.
+The term reverse discrimination or affirmative action refers to concrete steps, policies or acts that are taken to promote access to education or employment aimed at historically socio-politically nondominant groups; typically minorities or women.
+The motivation for affirmative action policies is to redress the effects of past discrimination and to encourage public institutions such as universities, hospitals and government agencies to be more representative of the population.
 The term has been applied to the practice of reserving positions for minorities in admissions programs, corporate promotions, and rehiring of certain groups with less job seniority than others.

-Affirmative Action policies are merely another form of discrimination because it can result in qualified applicants being denied entry to higher education or employment because they belong to a particular social group.
+Affirmative action policies are merely another form of discrimination because they can result in qualified applicants being denied entry to higher education or employment because they belong to a particular social group.
 The policies amount to discrimination against members of a dominant or majority group, especially when resulting from policies established to correct discrimination against members of a minority or disadvantaged group.

 - Termination or suspension

 - Cutting or changing your hours

 - Hostile work environment

 Some groups who are targeted for affirmative action are characterized by race, gender, ethnicity or disability status.
 When members of targeted groups are actively sought or preferred, the reason given is usually that this is necessary to compensate for advantages that other groups are said to have had.
 There has been much contention whether affirmative action violates the equal protection clause of the Fourteenth Amendment and Title VI of the Civil Rights Act.